-Startlyportal.ca is operated by Startly Inc. (Ontario) a/o/a Startly Portal, an Exempt Market Dealer in Ontario, Canada registered with the Ontario Securities Commission (NRD# 70440).
-We pair exempt market offerings with eligible investors in Ontario, Canada.
+Startlyportal.ca is operated by Startly Inc. (Ontario) a/o/a Startly Portal, an Exempt Market Dealer in Ontario and British Columbia, Canada registered with the Ontario Securities Commission (NRD# 70440).
+We pair exempt market offerings with eligible investors in Ontario and British Columbia.

 What is a Prospectus?